WildlandsStudies_Website_Select-38.png

 Affordable immersion.

-Wildlands Studies field programs are affordable—at a fraction of other field and study abroad programs—and financial aid may apply.
+Wildlands Studies field programs are affordable—at a fraction of the cost of other field and study abroad programs—and financial aid may apply.
 Our academic term programs offer just the right balance of intensive academic coursework, and enough time left in the quarter

 to explore on your own.